DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 	FROM imis_seg
 	WHERE seg ~ '2009-01-02 00:00:00' :: timestamp ;

 The index-supported operator @ref operators_contains filters the database in order to select only those segments that contain the given timestamp “2009-01-01 00:00:00” in their temporal dimension.
-Then, the @ref atinstant() method finds the exact location of objects at the given timestamp @cite pelekis2014mobility.
+Then, the @ref methods_instant method finds the exact location of objects at the given timestamp @cite pelekis2014mobility.
 Some results of the query are shown below:

 	 obj_id | traj_id |               position
 	--------+---------+---------------------------------------